FFWD

-FFWD is an eponymous album by FFWD - Robert Fripp, Thomas Fehlmann, Kris Weston, and Dr. Alex Paterson.
+FFWD is an eponymous album by FFWD – Robert Fripp, Thomas Fehlmann, Kris Weston, and Dr Alex Paterson.

 The title is also a play on the abbreviation often used on the fast forward control of a tape deck or CD player, also referenced in the "double-arrow" graphic used on the cover.

 The album peaked at #48 in the UK Albums Chart in August 1994.

 Production

-Fripp was recorded for hours improvising on his guitar; Paterson constructed these improvisations into working parts for the album.
+Fripp was recorded for hours improvising on his guitar; Weston constructed these improvisations into working parts for the album.
+Paterson and Fehlmann had no production input in this.

 Critical reception

 Trouser Press wrote that "the modular systems-sounds of FFWD are neither danceable nor dreamable."